cjatkinson/chris-playwright-demo/README.md

 This is a Playwright demo implementation by [Chris Atkinson](mailto:cjatkinson19@gmail.com).

-The framework implements the page object pattern.
-The included spec demonstrates a pattern whereby a spec is optimized to run in serial mode.
-The spec evaluates four criteria:
+The framework implements a [page object pattern](https://playwright.dev/docs/pom) for easy test authoring and maintenance.
+The UI tests are designed to evaluate four criteria of pages.
 * Are all of the interactive elements present on the page?
 * Can the page successfully render a front-end error?
 * Can the page successfully render a back-end error?
 * Can the primary functionality of the page be achieved?

+The project is integrated with [CircleCI](https://circleci.com/) for continuous integration.

 ## Installation